roppa/npm-downloader/README.md

 # NPM module downloader

 Download a list of npm modules to use offline.

-//if we already have a .tgz uri
- //just download and reurn promise
-//otherwise spawn and get uri from npm
-  //download and return promise
+The list can either be the url to the tarball (.tgz), the name of the module, or the name@version.

 To get a list of modules used in your app run: